Dissipating the fog of uncertainty to empower manufacturers

 For industrial production managers, problems and hurdles along the production chain are a fact of life.
 Manufacturers have been playing that game for a long time.
-Tracking down missing parts, solving resource allocation conflicts, making last-minute planning adjustments to address unexpected issues: those are bread-and-butter concerns for operation controllers and supply chain managers across the industry.
-Making sub-optimal decision often has snowball effects on costs, customer satisfaction and team stress levels.
+Tracking down missing parts, solving resource allocation conflicts, making last-minute planning adjustments to address unexpected issues...
+Those are bread-and-butter concerns for operation controllers and supply chain managers across the industry.
+Making sub-optimal decisions often has snowball effects on costs, customer satisfaction, and team stress levels.

 Great operations management can make the difference between extinction and prosperity.

 But what happens when new players enter the field and play the game with new rules?
-As companies with a Tech DNA such as Apple or Tesla engage in manufacturing, they leverage disruptive new technology to iron out all those wrinkles.
-This enables them to perform at superior speed, with superior accuracy, without even breaking a sweat.
+As companies with a tech DNA, such as Apple or Tesla, engage in manufacturing.
+They leverage disruptive new technology to iron out all those wrinkles.
+This enables them to perform at superior speed and accuracy without even breaking a sweat.

 - How can Apple operate with 2 days of inventory when competitors need 1 month?

-- How can players such as Uber dynamically align supply and demand geographically, economically to guarantee cars in under 5 minutes for their customers?
+- How can players like Uber dynamically align supply and demand geographically and economically to guarantee their customers' cars in under 5 minutes?

-It might sound like cheating… Yet it’s not.
-Such technology capabilities are increasingly widespread, and they are now available to more traditional manufacturers.
+It might sound like cheating… Yet it's not.
+Such technology capabilities are increasingly widespread and now available to more traditional manufacturers.

-Established manufacturers are now at an inflection point, they can either embrace the new possibilities that technology offers or stick to the old ways and possibly risk perishing.
+Established manufacturers are now at an inflection point; they can either embrace the new possibilities of technology or stick to the old ways and possibly risk perishing.